 - Zoom features that keep your class interactive, engaging, and exciting for your learner.

 - Personal connections that inspire deeper learning experiences based on your and your learner’s background, experiences, and interests.

-Communication Expectations for 1:1 Classes
+Communication Expectations for 1-to-1 Classes

 Because you’ll be interacting individually with a learner to work toward personalized goals, parents will want to be kept in the loop about their learner’s progress and understand what outcomes they should be seeing.
-Setting aside the time to provide consistent updates to your 1:1 families helps keep parents excited about your learning plan and encourages those 5-star reviews that help grow your business.
+Setting aside the time to provide consistent updates to your 1-to-1 families helps keep parents excited about your learning plan and encourages those 5-star reviews that help grow your business.

-Promoting Your 1:1 Class
+Promoting Your 1-to-1 Class

 When adding a 1-to-1 class to the Outschool marketplace, consider how you’ll promote your listing to families and boost enrollments.

 - To reach new learners looking for tutoring-style classes, include terms like 1-to-1, tutoring, private lessons, etc. in your class listing to ensure it shows up in learner search results.

 - To engage existing learners, explore our tips on how to transform a small group class into a 1-to-1 opportunity.

 Take the time to understand everything there is to know about 1-to-1 style classes on Outschool, and then get to work developing a plan for your very own personalized learning experiences!
 For inspiration from a peer, check out Verlanie’s story about growing her tutoring business on Outschool.